-She survived the sinking of a hospital ship and rallied a nation at war
+She survived the sinking of a hospital ship during WW2

 Even if you practice for decades, your entire career may be defined by only a few moments.
 For Australia’s Ellen Savage, it was the three minutes it took for the Australian hospital ship Centaur to sink in 1943.

 Ellen Savage grew up in Quirindi, New South Wales, and received her nursing training at New South Wales’ Newcastle Public Hospital.
 She spent her free time swimming and surfing, skills that would later prove invaluable.

 During the late 1930s, Savage continued her education, becoming what Australia called a “triple-certificate” nurse, with diplomas in general nursing, midwifery and mothercraft.
 She then went to work at the Baby Health Centre in Tamworth before joining the Australian Army Nursing Service (AANS) in May 1941.